 Of course, if you don't want to plan in this much detail and you would rather leave the flow of the shoot in my capable hands, that's totally fine too!

-This is an exciting part…deciding where your session is going to
+This is an exciting part…deciding where your session is going to take place!

 The beauty of booking a bespoke personal branding photo shoot is that we can select the locations to suit you and your brand perfectly.